 - Fundamental Frequency: 50/60 Hz

-- Short Term Overload Rating: Tolerate 200% rated I for a minimum of 3 minutes
+- Short Term Overload Rating: Tolerate 200% rated I for a maximum of 3 minutes

 - Agency Approvals: cUL, UL; UL Recognized, CE Marked